superflows-dev/superflows-docs/docs/getstarted.md

 ### react-sf-themes

-Start by installing the react-sf-themes package, which encapsulates the global configuration options with respect to appearance, layout and behaviour.
+Start by installing the react-sf-themes supermod, which encapsulates the global configuration options with respect to appearance, layout and behaviour.

 ```bash
 npm install --save react-sf-themes